What You Need to Know Before Choosing Coverage

 Personal Injury Protection

-This coverage can pay for medical expenses and lost wages for you and your passengers after an accident, regardless of fault.
+This coverage can pay for your and your passengers' medical expenses and lost wages after an accident, regardless of fault.
 PIP insurance can also pay for rehabilitation and other related expenses if you're injured in an accident.

 Rideshare Insurance